INTEL-04. Intelligence Published Source Collection: Research, Part 1

 Course Learning Objectives

-- Describe the purpose, function, and types of Published Source Collection.
+- Describe the purpose, function, and types of published source collection, and its relationship to other intelligence function.

-- Demonstrate the ability to work with and within an intelligence project team as an effective researcher.
+- Demonstrate the ability to work with and within an intelligence project team.

-Participants will develop skills and abilities according to professional competencies outlined by Knowledge inForm.
+Participants will develop skills and abilities according to professional competencies outlined by professional associations and Knowledge inForm.
+Course assessment, exercises, and discussions will measure and evaluate the degree of understanding that participants achieve over the learning process.

 SLA and the instructors reserve the right to cancel the course if a minimum registration count is not met.